AlwinHollebrandse/BreastCancerCellDetection/README.md

 ## Erosion
 This section is found under MorphologicalFunctions.java.
 It accepts the following parameters: filterWidth, filterHeight, colors, and morphologicalType.
-This operation has a soft requirement of calling a segmentation operations prior to this operation.This operation occurs when morphologicalType is set to “erosion.”
+This operation has a soft requirement of calling a segmentation operation prior to this operation.
+This operation occurs when morphologicalType is set to “erosion.”
 For each non-cropped pixel, the following happens.
 Check if each pixel in the current image filtered window matches the associated value in the colors array.
 If Each does, keep the pixel.
 Otherwise, remove the pixel by setting it to black.
 This image can be found at Erosion.jpg.

 ## Dilation
 This section is found under MorphologicalFunctions.java.
 It accepts the following parameters: filterWidth, filterHeight, colors, and morphologicalType.
-This operation has a soft requirement of calling a segmentation operations prior to this operation.
+This operation has a soft requirement of calling a segmentation operation prior to this operation.
 This operation occurs when morphologicalType is set to “dilation.”
 For each non-cropped pixel, the following happens.
 Check if the current pixel in the provided image has a non-zero value and is “object.”
 If it is, set each associated pixel in the current filter window to “object” color if the associated colors value is non-zero.
 Otherwise, keep the pixel the same as it was.
 This image can be found at Dilation.jpg.

 ## Example Metrics